akheron/xkb/README.md

 # My XKB config

-This is my XKB config.
-It's based on xkeyboard-config 2.27 and [DreymaR's Big Bag of Keyboard Tricks].
+My keyboard layout is basically [Colemak] with [Mod-DH], keeping most of the local Finnish symbols from the `fi` keymap in place.

-It's basically [Colemak] with [Mod-DH], keeping most of the local Finnish symbols from the `fi` keymap in place.
+I've moved many AltGr bindings to a more comfortable location, and added an "extend" layer (inspired by [DreymaR's Big Bag of Keyboard Tricks]), which is activated by pressing Caps Lock, left Alt, or both, and has e.g. arrows, Backspace, Delete and many Emacs specific keys.

-I've moved many AltGr bindings to a more comfortable location, and added an "extend" layer (inspired by DreymaR), which is activated by pressing Caps Lock, left Alt, or both, and has e.g. arrows, Backspace, Delete and many Emacs specific keys.
 Right Win key, Menu key and Print Screen key act as Super (Mod4).

 This is the base layout.
 By pressing AltGr, you get the symbols in the lower right.
 ```